Malhotra-Ishaan/Memory-Augmented-LLM/README.md

+> 📌 **Note:** This repository was re-uploaded due to loss of access to the original repo's linked Git email account.

 # 🧠 AI Memory Chat (Streamlit + Gemini + Vector Memory)

 An intelligent Streamlit-based chat application that gives LLMs **long-term memory capabilities** using embeddings, FAISS retrieval, and NLI-based deduplication.